obostjancic/design-patterns/README.md

 # Design Patterns

-Typescript implementation of examples of design patterns described in the "Head First Design Patterns" by Eric Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra.
+Examples of Typescript implementation of examples of design patterns described in the "Head First Design Patterns" by Eric Freeman, Elisabeth Robson, Bert Bates, and Kathy Sierra.

 ## OO design principles